Kyle-Shanks/Dot/README.md

 - Custom instruments for general use (MonoSynth, PolySynth, FMSynth, etc.)
 - Pre-built keyboard input class (more input classes will be added in the future)

-More extensive documentation on the general API for all nodes, instruments, effects, and more will be written soon.
+More extensive documentation is available on the [docs site](https://dot-docs.netlify.app/).

 # Basic Usage